 I devised a system where we could dish-out the face of the log 0.75" and leave the bark and last few growth rings intact.
 In preliminary test this outer ring would blow apart during fly-cutting the entire surface.

-I created a holding jig with a 90 of hardwood and a couple of De-sta-co clamps.
+I created a holding jig with a 90 of hardwood and a couple of

 At the 90 and 180 degree quadrants I installed some screw tips peeking out.